wenchonglai/brutalization/README.md

       get action(){ return this.actionQueue[0]; }
     }
     ```
-- Classes inheriting self-developed VirtualDOM class for ui
+- Classes inheriting self-developed VirtualDOM class for UI
   - Per the project requirements, libraries such as React and Redux were not allowed.
 This game incorporated React-Style classes that allows for the creation, manipulation, and removal DOM nodes:
     ```js
     import createComponent from "./easyjs.js";